kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 Note: Before the checkpoint is updated and the cpuset is applied, if the runtime-reported CPU resource request (value from cpu.weight in cgroup v2) were used to update the actual resources during the delay, it would cause a mismatch between the available CPU number reported to the scheduler and the actual available CPUs in kubelet.
 This would result in a new pod being scheduled to the node but failing to allocate CPU resources, leading to an `UnexpectedAdmissionError`.
 Deferring the actual resources update until after cpuset application prevents this scenario from occurring.

-#### Extend Downward API Volume to Expose CPU Manager Status

-A new field `assigned.cpuset` is added to the existing `ResourceFieldRef.Resource`:

-ResourceFieldRef.Resource
-* resource: limits.cpu
-   + A container's CPU limit
-* resource: requests.cpu
-   + A container's CPU request
-* resource: limits.memory
-   + A container's memory limit
-* resource: requests.memory
-   + A container's memory request
-* resource: limits.hugepages-*
-   + A container's hugepages limit
-* resource: requests.hugepages-*
-   + A container's hugepages request
-* resource: limits.ephemeral-storage
-   + A container's ephemeral-storage limit
-* resource: requests.ephemeral-storage
-   + A container's ephemeral-storage request
-* **resource: assigned.cpuset** *(NEW)*
-   + **A container’s CPU desired assignments**

-The Volume manager gets the CPU state from CPU manager, and writes it to the Downward API volume file `assigned.cpuset`, which exposes the CPUSet to the container:
-  - If the container has exclusive CPUs assigned, the value exposes the exclusive cpuset (If preAssignments exist (scale-down is pending), this exposes the preAssignments; otherwise, it exposes the assignments).
-  - Otherwise, the value is empty ("").

 ### Test Plan

 <!--